-(a) Protect against the unauthorized acquisition, access, use, or disclosure of customer, electric utility, or cooperative information.

-(b) Protect against the unauthorized destruction, degradation, or disruption of electric utility or cooperative information or communication systems, networks, or infrastructure.

-(c) Identify and mitigate software vulnerabilities.

-(d) Implement a least-privileged electronic access approach to electric utility or cooperative assets and information.

-(e) Manage cybersecurity risks relating to vendors and suppliers.

-(f) Respond to and recover from a cybersecurity incident as detailed in a cybersecurity incident response plan.

-(g) Determine appropriate training requirements for cybersecurity staff and ensure they are met.

-(h) Inventory the electric utility's or cooperative's information technology and operations technology hardware and software assets.

-(2) In addition, an electric utility or cooperative shall do all of the following:

-(a) Conduct annual assessments of the cybersecurity program using the National Institute of Standards and Technology Cybersecurity Framework, the Department of Energy Cybersecurity Capability Maturity Model, or a similar tool.

-(b) Conduct an annual exercise to test the procedures to ensure the effectiveness of the program.

-(c) At least quarterly, conduct cyber threat simulations, such as phishing, to test employee awareness and responsiveness to cyber threats.

-(d) At least annually, conduct cybersecurity awareness and procedure training.

-(3) Annually, by March 31, on forms suitable to the commission, an electric utility or cooperative shall file with the commission a written attestation, signed by an officer of the electric utility or cooperative who is authorized to manage the operations of the cybersecurity program, that the electric utility or cooperative maintains a cybersecurity program in compliance with this rule.
+- (a) Protect against the unauthorized acquisition, access, use, or disclosure of customer, electric utility, or cooperative information. - (b) Protect against the unauthorized destruction, degradation, or disruption of electric utility or cooperative information or communication systems, networks, or infrastructure. - (c) Identify and mitigate software vulnerabilities. - (d) Implement a least-privileged electronic access approach to electric utility or cooperative assets and information. - (e) Manage cybersecurity risks relating to vendors and suppliers. - (f) Respond to and recover from a cybersecurity incident as detailed in a cybersecurity incident response plan. - (g) Determine appropriate training requirements for cybersecurity staff and ensure they are met. - (h) Inventory the electric utility's or cooperative's information technology and operations technology hardware and software assets. - (2) In addition to the requirements under subrule (1) of this rule, an electric utility or cooperative shall do all of the following: - (a) Conduct annual assessments of the cybersecurity program using the United States National Institute of Standards and Technology Cybersecurity Framework, the Department of Energy Cybersecurity Capability Maturity Model, or a similar tool. - (b) Conduct an annual exercise to test the procedures to ensure the effectiveness of the program. - (c) At least quarterly, conduct cyber threat simulations, such as phishing, to test employee awareness and responsiveness to cyber threats. - (d) At least annually, conduct cybersecurity awareness and procedure training. - (3) By March 31 of each year, on forms suitable to the commission, an electric utility or cooperative shall file with the commission a written attestation, signed by an officer of the electric utility or cooperative who is authorized to manage the operations of the cybersecurity program, that the electric utility or cooperative maintains a cybersecurity program in compliance with this rule.